 - a) Results in one of the following injuries:

 - Death

 - Brain or spinal damage

 - Permanent disfigurement

 - Fracture or dislocation of bones or joints

 - A resulting limitation of neurologic, physical, or sensory function that continues after discharge from the facility

-- Any condition that required specialized medical attention or surgical intervention resulting from nonemergency medical intervention, other than an emergency medical condition, to which the patient has not given his or her informed consent - Any condition that required the transfer of the patient, within or outside the facility, to a unit providing a more acute level of care due to the adverse incident, rather than the patient's condition prior to the adverse incident - b) Was the performance of a surgical procedure on the wrong patient, a wrong surgical procedure, a wrong-site surgical procedure, or a surgical procedure otherwise unrelated to the patient's diagnosis or medical condition - c) Required the surgical repair of damage resulting to a patient from a planned surgical procedure, where the damage was not a recognized specific risk, as disclosed to the patient and documented through the informed-consent process - d) Was a procedure to remove unplanned foreign objects remaining from a surgical procedure
+- Any condition that required specialized medical attention or surgical intervention resulting from nonemergency medical intervention, other than an emergency medical condition, to which the patient has not given his or her informed consent

+- Any condition that required the transfer of the patient, within or outside the facility, to a unit providing a more acute level of care due to the adverse incident, rather than the patient's condition prior to the adverse incident - b) Was the performance of a surgical procedure on the wrong patient, a wrong surgical procedure, a wrong-site surgical procedure, or a surgical procedure otherwise unrelated to the patient's diagnosis or medical condition - c) Required the surgical repair of damage resulting to a patient from a planned surgical procedure, where the damage was not a recognized specific risk, as disclosed to the patient and documented through the informed-consent process - d) Was a procedure to remove unplanned foreign objects remaining from a surgical procedure

-In 2022, the Florida AHCA reported that a total of 185 deaths occurred as a result of hospital error, which comprised 22% of the 842 adverse incidents reported for the year [11].
-The next most common incidents in 2022 were fracture dislocation (21.1%), transfer of the patient to a unit providing a more acute level of care due to the adverse incident (17.6%), surgical procedures unrelated to the patient's diagnosis or medical needs (10%), and surgical procedure to remove a foreign object from a previous surgical procedure (9.4%) [11].
-The following adverse incidents must be reported to the AHCA within 15 calendar days after their occurrence [10]:
+In 2021, the Florida AHCA reported that a total of 184 deaths occurred as a result of hospital error, 21.4% of 859 adverse incidents reported for the year [9].
+The next most common incidents in 2021 were transfer of the patient to a unit providing a more acute level of care due to the adverse incident (18.7%), fracture or dislocation of bones or joints (17.0%), surgical procedures unrelated to the patient's diagnosis or medical needs (10.4%), surgical procedure to remove foreign object from a previous surgical procedure (10.2%), brain or spinal damage (5.0%), and surgical procedure performed on wrong site (4.3%) [9].
+The following adverse incidents must be reported to the AHCA within 15 calendar days after their occurrence [8]:

-- The death of a patient - Brain or spinal damage to a patient
+- The death of a patient - Brain or spinal damage to a patient - Performance of a surgical procedure on the wrong patient - Performance of a wrong-site surgical procedure

-- Performance of a surgical procedure on the wrong patient - Performance of a wrong-site surgical procedure - Performance of a wrong surgical procedure - Performance of a surgical procedure that is medically unnecessary or otherwise unrelated to the patient's diagnosis or medical condition - Surgical repair of damage resulting to a patient from a planned surgical procedure, where the damage is not a recognized specific risk, as disclosed to the patient and documented through the informed consent process - Performance of procedures to remove unplanned foreign objects remaining from a surgical procedure
+- Performance of a wrong surgical procedure

+- Performance of a surgical procedure that is medically unnecessary or otherwise unrelated to the patient's diagnosis or medical condition

+- Surgical repair of damage resulting to a

+patient from a planned surgical procedure,

+where the damage is not a recognized

+specific risk, as disclosed to the patient

+and documented through the informed consent process

+- Performance of procedures to remove unplanned foreign objects remaining from a surgical procedure

-Each incident will be reviewed by the AHCA, which will then determine the penalty to be imposed upon the responsible party [10].
-All Florida healthcare professionals who practice in licensed facilities should familiarize themselves with these requirements and ensure that the facility in which they practice has processes in place to ensure compliance.
+Each incident will be reviewed by the AHCA, who will then determine the penalty to be imposed upon the responsible party [8].
+All Florida health-care professionals who practice in licensed facilities should familiarize themselves with these requirements and ensure that the facility in which they practice has processes in place to ensure compliance.

 Unlike Florida's mandatory reporting of serious adverse incidents, the Joint Commission recommends that healthcare organizations voluntarily report sentinel events, and it encourages the facilities to communicate the results of their root cause analyses and their corrective action plans.
 As a result of the sentinel events that have been reported, the Joint Commission has compiled Sentinel Event Alerts, which it provides to all accredited organizations.
-These alerts are intended to provide healthcare organizations with important information regarding reported trends and, by doing so, highlight areas of potential concern so an organization may review its own internal processes to maximize error reduction and prevention with regard to a particular issue [12].
+These alerts are intended to provide healthcare organizations with important information regarding reported trends and, by doing so, highlight areas of potential concern so an organization may review its own internal processes to maximize error reduction and prevention with regard to a particular issue [10].